raphaelvigee/go-paginate/README.md

 # go-paginate

-An efficient go data paginator.
+An efficient go data cursor-based paginator.
 For now only supports [gorm](https://gorm.io), support for any data source to be added later™️, PRs welcome.

 - Supports multiple columns with multiple orderings